-In the developer testing, various scripts (test scenarios) were run using the testing tool above, and the contents of the test results determined (and output as test logs) by the tool based on the verification method written in the scripts were evaluated.
+In the developer testing, various scripts (test scenarios) were run using the above testing tool, and the contents of the test results determined (and output as test logs) by the tool based on the verification method written in the scripts were evaluated.

-In some tests related to access control functionality, multiple clients were connected and verified in a multi-session environment.
+In some tests related to the access control functionality, multiple clients were connected and verified in a multi-session environment.